luxonis/depthai-hardware/README.md

 ![](BW1098OBC_DepthAI_USB3C/Images/BW1098OBC_R1M0E1_front.png)

-**USB designs with attachable FFC camera boards** contain 3 different iterations, below is a flowchart which tries to explain the design progress:
+# USB designs with attachable FFC camera boards

+We have iterated on these to improve (1) physical robustness, (2) ESD robustness, and (3) compatibility with ArduCam cameras (including clock sync and trigger sync).

+Below is a flow-chart showing the evolution of this design over time based on customer feedback/needs.

 ![](DM1090FFC_DepthAI_USB3/Images/Flowchart_FFC.png)